MileHacker Logo

 Ferry Services

-Guangzhou's location on the Pearl River provides sea and river connections, mainly for travel to Hong Kong and Macau.
+Guangzhou's place on the Pearl River provides sea and river connections, mainly for travel to Hong Kong and Macau.
 High-speed ferries offer a popular way to travel.
 Terminals in Guangzhou include Pazhou Ferry Terminal (for Hong Kong International Airport, China Ferry Terminal in Tsim Sha Tsui) and Nansha Passenger Port (for Hong Kong and Macau).
 Journey times are typically 1.5-2 hours.
-Upon arrival and departure at ferry terminals, you will undergo passport and visa (or relevant entry permits for Hong Kong/Macau) checks.
+Upon arrival and departure at ferry docks, you will undergo passport and visa (or relevant entry permits for Hong Kong/Macau) checks.
 Allow sufficient time for these procedures, especially during peak travel times.

 Ferry Routes